 There are 3 things that truly make this place special for me:

-1) If all tables are occupied there’s the option of sitting on some stairs and the threshold of the house next door.
+1) If all tables are occupied, there’s the option of sitting on some stairs outside the threshold of the house next door.
+That is unexpectedly cozy.

 2) It’s on a busy but rather quiet road, considering its central location.